hellt/netdevops.me/content/posts/2019/download_ts_streams.md

 ### with youtube-dl
 The VLC-way is good for a one-time quick download, but if you have a list of playlists you want to download, then [youtube-dl](https://github.com/ytdl-org/youtube-dl/blob/master/README.md#readme) python tool is just unmatched.
 Judging by the name, the tool was developed for youtube downloads originally but outgrew it quickly enough to be a swiss knife for online video downloads.

-You can install it as a python package or as a pre-compiled binary, so the installation is really a breeze and won't take long.
+You can use a container image or install it as a python package or as a pre-compiled binary, so the installation is really a breeze and won't take long.
 Additionally, the tool brings an endless amount of features:

 * automatically detect playlist URL by crawling the HTML page (no need to manually look for m3u8 URL)
 * cli interface to scriptify bulk downloads